 - 48. The Council applies fees for licensing of private rented property.
-Fees cover the administration and enforcement of the schemes and are subject to an annual review as a minimum. - 49.
+Fees cover the administration and enforcement of the schemes and are subject, at least, to an annual review. - 49.
 Discounts may apply in certain circumstances.
 Please check the current fee structure to see what discounts are available.